 As a church we are inspired by Jesus’ summary of the law and the prophets (Mark 12:29-31) for our goals:

 These are missional goals expressing our need to have relationship with God, help others to find relationship with God and provide care to the needs of the community, and to continue to provide Christian discipleship and pastoral care for those who are a part of our church.

-We identify six areas to focus on, KEY MINISTRY AREAS, in order that we may fulfil our vision and goals:
+We identify five areas to focus on, KEY MINISTRY AREAS, in order that we may fulfil our vision and goals: